Does Biafra Still Exist

 Biafran General, Emeka Ojukwu.

-Some of those who experienced, fought, and survived the civil war, agreed that it was a cruel period that resulted in the deaths of innocent citizens and prayed for such not to happen again.
-Others who fought the war, say they have no regret to have engaged in it.
+Some of those who experienced, fought, and survived the Civil War agreed that it was a cruel period that resulted in the deaths of innocent citizens and prayed that such would not happen again.
+Others who fought the war say they have no regret about having engaged in it.

 What an average supporter of the Biafran Republic, mostly the Igbo, must know is that the then Eastern region that constituted Biafra is now made up of states with their governors firmly in control of their own affairs.
 Also, some of the minorities who fought against them during the Civil War are still not convinced of a Utopia.
 The Biafra of 1967 was a single territory governed by one man.
 Today’s proposed Biafra is 10 states governed by 10 men.